OpenFogStack/GeoFaaS/README.md

 - DiSGB mode: `disgb_subscriberMatching`. i.e. RPs are near the subscribers
 - GeoFaaS's subscription geofence = broker area
 - Client's subscription geofence = a circle around itself (with a `2.1` radius)
-- The `/result` from any GeoFaaS server is not forwarded to other brokers, as the client is already subscribed to responsible (same) broker
+- The `/result` from any GeoFaaS server is not forwarded to potential brokers, as the client is already subscribed to responsible (same) broker
+- The `/call` from any entity is only forwarded to potential brokers if no local subscriber exists
 - The GeoFaaS-Cloud's subscription geofence is the world, therefore it is responsible for requests.
-Hence its Location is 0.0:0.0
+Hence, its Location is 0.0:0.0
 - The broker areas don't overlap, that means for a client there is only one responsible GeoFaaS server
 - GeFaaS-Cloud subscribes to both `/call` (for clients that are far from any Edge server) and `/nack` (for offloading)
 - GeoFaaS-Edge subscribes only to `/call`s
 - ClientGeoFaaS subscribes to `/result` and `/ack` around itself when calls a function
+- GeoFaaS Message contains a Topic and Fence pair, declaring what topic and fence is the publisher is listening for response (empty topic if not listening for any response)